RoadieHQ/marketing-site/content/backstage/plugins/fossa.md

         </FlatRoutes>
       );

-  - intro: Add a link to the FOSSA Component Overview Page to the sidebar.
+  - intro: Add a link to the FOSSA Component Overview route to the sidebar.
     language: typescript
     code: |
       // packages/app/src/components/Root/Root.tsx